georgepearman/europe/about/index.md

 We're going on a 4 week trip to Europe together this summer.
 We will be starting in [England](/england), heading up to [Scotland](/scotland), and then returning to London to take the EuroStar to Paris.
-After Paris we will be driving through [France](/france) to [Italy](/italy), and will end our trip in Rome.
+After Paris we will drive through [France](/france) to [Italy](/italy), and will end our trip in Rome.
 If you have suggestions for places to visit, please [drop us a line](mailto:georgepearman@me.com)!